snouhaud/dsnap-sync/README.md

 - findmnt
 - sed
 - snapper
+- ssh

 As an option, you can enrich interactive responses using

 - notify-send
 - pv

+### tape-admin

+Beside the posix shell itself (e.g. `dash`), `dsnap-sync`relies on external tools to achieve its goal.
+At run-time their availability is checked.
+Following tools are used:

+- jq
+- ltfs
+- mkltfs
+- mtx
+- sed

 ## Installation